wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Properties.md

 ## Type checking

 Properties may have a declared type.
-Only [primitive types](#Primitives) and OOML classes may be specified.
+Only [primitive types](#Primitives) and ooml classes may be specified.
 The default value must match the declared type.
 If there is no declared type, the value can be of any primitive type.
 To declare a type, use the `type` attribute:

 ```html
 <ooml-property name="myProp" type="natural">1</ooml-property>